About ‘On Her Bike’ New

-Throughout the years my taste in bikes has changed: from choppers to nakeds, then from nakeds to sport bikes… and my taste for travelling and exploring was ever growing…
+Throughout the years my taste in bikes has changed: from choppers to nakeds, then from nakeds to sport bikes… and my taste for travelling and exploring was ever growing.

+After finishing my Engineering degree in Poland I immigrated to Australia.
+After a couple of years of living in the hustle and bustle of Sydney, working odd jobs, I finally I found a job in the construction industry!
+Now, Australia started to feel like home.
 A few years after that, I started thinking that I need to get out of the city more and, if I really wanted to explore this amazing country, I needed to be able to ride on dirt – so I purchased a BMW F800GS and I was an instant convert!

-When the opportunity for a work transfer came along I used it to finally make one of my dreams come true: a solo ride around Australia!
+This mining job gave me the opportunity to make one of my dreams come true: a solo ride around Australia!
 Calling it ‘Tour De Oz’ and raising money for The Shepherd Centre along the way.
 Riding on the remote roads, through the eclectic, surreal landscapes, was a once-in-a-lifetime experience.
 I absolutely fell in love with the outback.

 Check out the Part 1 video

 Check out the Part 2 video

 Throughout my journey I’m raising money for a disabled child in Poland named Franek.Franek was diagnosed with cerebral palsy (weakness of the entire right side of the body).
 He requires rehabilitation for life, which costs approximately $10 000 – $15 0000 US a year.
 It may not sound like a lot, but for his parents (who are my close friends), these costs are quite a burden.
 All the money raised will go directly to helping Franek and his family lead as normal a life as possible so please donate generously: www.gogetfunding.com/arewethereyet